 Integrity: Do what is right, legally and morally.
 Do and say nothing that deceives others.

 Personal Courage: Face fear and adversity, enduring mental and physical stress out of the comfort zone.
 Continue forward on the right path, especially if taking unpopular actions.

 In this blog I write about personal experiences and software engineering.
 I’ve been maintaining this since 2007, with ups and downs overtime.
-I don’t write as frequent as before, but I still invest a lot of time here.
+I don’t write as frequent as before, but I still invest time here.

 Coincidentally, my most productive years were the ones of my Ph.D.
 Then it felt considerably down when I went back to the industry after finishing my studies.

-My posts are long and I work hard to keep your interest until the end.
-Sometimes, I write posts in the past to keep historical accuracy, thus recent posts do not necessarily appear in the front page, but I use my social networks to disclose them.
+My posts are long, but I do my best to keep your interest across the content.
+Sometimes, I write posts in the past to keep historical accuracy, but even though they are new they do not necessarily appear in the front page.

 This is a static site managed by Jekyll, versioned by Git, and hosted by GitHub.
 I appreciate any feedback you may have.
 Please, create an issue in the website’s repository, describing what you think can be improved.
 Thank you for your visit!